What is safer sex?

 There are many different types of contraception.
 It was not possible to list all of the different types on this page, but you can read about other types of contraception like the Ring, the Diaphragm and the 'pull out method' on the Contraception Australia website (external link).

-Sterilisation is the process of taking someone’s ability to have children away through surgery.
+Female Sterilisation is the process of taking away the ability of women to have children away through surgery.
 The most common procedure is known as Tubal Ligation, which involves blocking the reproductive tubes to stop the ova (eggs) and sperm coming together.

 Pros – Sterilisation lasts forever and means you don’t have to worry about contraception.
 Sterilisation can be good for people who are sure they never want to give birth to children.
 Many people who were assigned female at birth, but are non-binary or transgender also find it can help.